luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - When age field loses focus, use `rolloverAge()` utility function
     - Check if rollover is needed:
+        - 7 days or more → Convert to weeks (e.g., 7 days → 1 week)
         - 16 weeks or more → Convert to months (e.g., 16 weeks → 4 months)
-        - 12 months or more → Convert to years (e.g., 24 months → 2 years)
+        - 365 days or more → Convert to years (e.g., 365 days → 1 year, 24 months → 2 years)
-        - 52 weeks or more → Convert to years (e.g., 104 weeks → 2 years)
     - Apply rollover automatically when field loses focus (onBlur)
     - Update both number and unit fields when rollover occurs
     - Examples: